 But, it is now time to think about getting as much of your security deposit back as possible.

 When you are getting close to the end of an apartment lease, everyone gets worried that they will not get any of their security deposit back.
 There are some important things to understand so your expectations are in line with reality.
 Getting a full refund is possible and does happen for renters who return the apartment in the condition it was in when the lease started.
 If you follow these six steps, you should see successful results in getting much, if not all, of your security deposit back.

 1. Fill out your apartment move-in walk-through checklist carefully.

 Perform a thorough review of your new apartment and complete your move-in walk-through checklist.
+This is by far the most important part of the process.
 Pay attention to anything that looks like it is not up to par.
 If there is anything that looks dirty, make a note.
 The apartment manager will have the contract cleaners touch it up to get it right.
 If there is any damage, again, make a note.
 The apartment manager will want it repaired to start you out with good quality accommodations.
 If there are signs of normal wear and tear, such as worn carpet, flooring, counters, etc., this should be noted and further documented as described in the next paragraph.
 This walk-through document, Apartment Move-in Checklist, is an attachment to the lease and is signed by the landlord and the tenant.
 Be sure to get a copy of the apartment walk-through document for yourself.

 2. Take pictures and/or videos.

 A picture is worth a thousand words.
 Remember to document the condition of the apartment with photos and/or videos.
 This is super easy.
 Virtually everyone has a phone with a camera.
 Do this on the day you move in as well as on the day you move out.
 Take lots of pictures of everything; up close and at a distance.
 Include both the good and the bad in your digital record.